suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 c) The target line to which control flow is transferred at the end of the linear sequence

-45. Explain what N+1 testing is?
+## 45. Explain what N+1 testing is?
-The variation of regression testing is represented as N+1.
+**Ans** The variation of regression testing is represented as N+1.
 In this technique, the testing is performed in multiple cycles in which errors found in test cycle ‘N’ are resolved and re-tested in test cycle N+1.
 The cycle is repeated unless there are no errors found.

-46. What is Fuzz testing and when it is used?
+## 46. What is Fuzz testing and when it is used?
-Fuzz testing is used to detect security loopholes and coding errors in software.
+**Ans** Fuzz testing is used to detect security loopholes and coding errors in software.
 In this technique, random data is added to the system in an attempt to crash the system.
 If vulnerability persists, a tool called fuzz tester is used to determine potential causes.
 This technique is more useful for bigger projects but only detects a major fault.

-47. Mention what the main advantages of statement coverage metric of software testing are?
+## 47. Mention what the main advantages of statement coverage metric of software testing are?
-The benefit of statement coverage metric is that
+**Ans** The benefit of statement coverage metric is that

 a) It does not require processing source code and can be applied directly to object code

 b) Bugs are distributed evenly through the code, due to which percentage of executable statements covered reflects the percentage of faults discovered

-48. How to generate test cases for “replace a string” method?
+## 48. How to generate test cases for “replace a string” method?
+**Ans**
 a) If characters in new string > characters in the previous string.
 None of the characters should get truncated

 b) If characters in new string< characters in the previous string.
 Junk characters should not be added